RyanCCollins/algorithm-design/README.md

-# algorithms
+# Algorithms
-Algorithm Practice in all of my favorite languages
+Algorithm Practice in all of my favorite languages, as part of the Coursera / Stanford University [Algorithm Design and Analysis Course](https://www.coursera.org/learn/algorithm-design-analysis/home).